-- Most popular articles on the Internet have an average reading time of 6-8 minutes. - Average attention span of Gen Z individuals is about 8 seconds, compared to 9 second attention span of a goldfish, probably due to many distractions surrounding humans. - The average attention span of a teenager is 32-48 minutes. - The average audience attention span is 8-10 minutes. - An office worker will check their email box 30 times every hour. - The average webpage visit lasts less than a minute, and users often leave webpages in 10-20 seconds.
+- Most popular articles on the Internet have an average reading time of 6-8 minutes. - Average attention span of Gen Z individuals is about 8 seconds, compared to 9 second attention span of a goldfish, probably due to many distractions surrounding humans. - The average attention span of a teenager is 32-48 minutes. - The average audience attention span is 8-10 minutes. - An office worker will check their email box 30 times every hour.
+Young individuals, even more frequently. - The average webpage visit lasts less than a minute, and users often leave webpages in 10-20 seconds.

-Thus, learning activities in this Study Guide are organized in learning bursts lasting no more than 8 minutes each, and several chunks (see Chunking, below)can fit in one hour.
+Thus, learning activities in this Study Guide are organized in learning bursts lasting no more than 8 minutes each and thus several chunks (see Chunking, below) can fit in one hour.